 The current board members are:

-Jennie is co-founder of CINI Australia and has been a general practitioner for 25 years.
-She lives in WA and combines city general practice with work in Northern Territory and the Kimberleys WA.
-Working in remote towns and communities she has had the opportunity to pursue her commitment to Indigenous health.
-Previously in WA, she worked at Womens’ Health Care House, Fremantle Multicultural Womens Health Center, Whitfords Womens Center and Breast Screen WA.
-She has a longstanding commitment to women and childrens’ health and wellbeing, issues of gender equity and access to appropriate health care for all.
+Jennie is co-founder of CINI Australia and has been a general practitioner for 35 years.
+She currently lives in Fremantle and works in the Kimberley WA.
+She has pursued her commitment to Indigenous health working in remote towns and communities in WA and NT.
+Previously she was a city GP in Perth and Sydney and at Perth’s Womens’ Health Services.
+She has a longstanding commitment to women and children’s health and wellbeing, issues of gender equity and access to appropriate health care for all.
 Her visit to CINI as a young student influenced her approach to her medical work and belief that education is the basis of sustainable change in health.

 Anne-Maree has been a project manager specialising in research and drug development services within the pharmaceutical industry for over 10 years.
 Living in the beachside suburb of Cronulla, Anne-Maree is passionate about nutrition and fitness and regularly competes in Triathlons.
 Anne-Maree has a strong background in volunteer work for charitable foundations including fundraising and event planning Her expertise in management and her corporate experience underpin a stable framework for CINI Australia ensuring a sustainable future for the organization.